alswang18/imageRepository/README.md

 docker run -it -p 8888:8888 django-image-repo

 #Go to localhost:8888
-#There is currently a problem loading static assets in the docker version.
+#There is currently a problem loading static assets in the docker version cause Nginx hasn't been configured.
 #I am largely certain functionality is maintained as the only issue seems to be linking static files.
 ```